Egypt Fast Facts

 October 6, 1973 - The Yom Kippur War begins when the Egyptian Air Force launches a daytime surprise attack on Israeli soldiers occupying the east bank of the Suez Canal.
 Within 20 minutes, the pilots report 90% of their targets hit.

-September 1978 - Egyptian President Anwar Sadat, Israeli Prime Minister Menachem Begin, and US President Jimmy Carter meet at Camp David to discuss a peace treaty.
+September 1978 - Sadat, Israeli Prime Minister Menachem Begin, and US President Jimmy Carter meet at Camp David to discuss a peace treaty.

 March 26, 1979 - Egypt and Israel formally sign a peace treaty.

-October 6, 1981 - During a Cairo military parade commemorating Egypt's victories in 1973, President Sadat is assassinated by a group of Islamic fundamentalists.
+October 6, 1981 - During a Cairo military parade commemorating Egypt's victories in 1973, Sadat is assassinated by a group of Islamic fundamentalists.

 October 6, 1981 - Hosni Mubarak assumes the presidency following Sadat's assassination.
 Mubarak is officially sworn in on October 14, 1981.
 Mubarak is re-elected in 1987, 1993, 1999 and 2005.